How to Refine and Adapt Imported Meshes

 The Adapt Operation

 Now, let’s have a look at the Adapt operation.
-While it includes a lot of functionality, in this blog post, we will be focusing on how you can use the Absolute size expression to modify the element size of your imported meshes.
+While it includes a lot of functionality and can be used for different purposes, we will focus on how you can use the Absolute size expression to modify the element size of your imported meshes.

 For more information on using the Adapt operation in conjunction with error estimates and solution data, check out a previous blog post on using adaptive meshing for local solution improvement and the tutorials listed at the end of the article.
 Additionally, the blog post “2 Mesh Adaptation Methods: Enabling More Efficient Computations” shows how to use Adapt when dealing with anisotropic elements.

-We’ll start by looking at how you can apply the Adapt operation to work with the size of your elements.
+We’ll start by looking at how you can apply the Adapt operation to work with the sizes of your elements.
 The mesh we will be using has been saved to the NASTRAN® file format and can be found in the Eigenvalue Analysis of a Crankshaft tutorial model.
-Like with the Refine operation, Adapt requires all mesh elements to be linear, so to start, we will make sure to select Import as linear elements in the Import operation.
-We then add an Adapt feature node, where we select Absolute size as the Type of expression.
+Like with the Refine operation, Adapt requires all mesh elements to be linear, so, to start, we’ll make sure to select Import as linear elements in the Import operation.
+We then add an Adapt feature node, where we select Absolute size for Type of expression.

 The crankshaft mesh is imported from the NASTRAN® format using the option Import as linear elements.
-An Adapt node has been added to the sequence of Mesh operations with the settings Solution: None, Type of expression: Absolute size.
+An Adapt node has been added to the sequence of Mesh operations.
+Here, you can see the Settings window for this node, with the Solution and Type of expression sections set to None and Absolute size, respectively.

 Whereas the Refine operation simply partitions all elements to create a finer mesh, by selecting Absolute size, the Adapt operation will try to modify the mesh to make the size of the elements conform to the expression we provide.
-There are three different ways by which the operation can try to achieve this:
+To achieve this, there are three different methods that can be selected from the Adaptation method menu:

 - Longest edge refinement